The Best Sellers of 2015

 This is one of the best carpet cleaning methods for those that suffer from allergies because the absorbent cleaner is organic, for the most part.

 The disadvantages are that you may not get the deeper pile carpet clean to the padding and if you use dry carpet cleaning compounds between normal wet extraction methods, you are likely to have a white powdery residue that appears.

 Bonnet shampooing is similar to the floor polishing machines that are used on hard floor surfaces.
 The “bonnets” may be soaked in cleaning solution and then the machines will use an oscillating or buffing motion to clean your carpet.

 While this has been referred to as dry cleaning, it uses more water.
 Some carpet manufacturers do not recommend this method on certain carpets, such as cut piles, because you can experience “fuzzing” of the carpet fibers or rapid re-soiling with its limited cleaning capability.

 Carbonated water may be used to give an oxygen-power cleaning, which will bring down the pH levels, giving you better soil removal.
 This may be the Best carpet cleaning method for those that want a drier method than steam or hot water extraction and it is good for those with allergies because few chemicals are used in the solution.

 This may be one of the Best carpet cleaning methods for commercial carpeting that doesn’t have a deep pile, because heavy traffic can resume in less time than hot water extraction or steam cleaning.

 Hot Water Extraction or Carpet Steam Cleaning

-Probably considered one of the Best carpet cleaning methods by most people, hot water extraction or steam cleaning uses more water, but it typically removes the soil, down to the padding.
+Probably considered one of the best carpet cleaning methods by most people, hot water extraction or steam cleaning uses more water, but it typically removes the dirt all the way down to the padding.